 \section{Abstract}

-Subject to the semantic gap lying between natural and formal language, neural semantic parsing is typically bottlenecked by the paucity and imbalance of data.
-In this paper, we propose a unified intermediate representation (IR) for graph query languages, namely \tool.
-With the IR's natural-language-like representation that bridges the semantic gap and its formally defined syntax that maintains the graph structure, neural semantic parser can more effectively convert user queries into our \tool, which can be later automatically compiled into different downstream graph query languages.
-Extensive experiments show that our approach can consistently achieve state-of-the-art performance on benchmarks \textsc{Kqa Pro}, \textsc{Overnight} and \textsc{MetaQA}.
-Evaluations under compositional generalization and few-shot learning settings also validate the promising generalization ability of \tool with at most 11\% accuracy improvement.
+Subject to the huge semantic gap between natural and formal languages, neural semantic parsing is typically bottlenecked by its complexity of dealing with both input semantics and output syntax.
+Recent works have proposed several forms of supplementary supervision but none is generalized across multiple formal languages.
+This paper proposes a unified intermediate representation (IR) for graph query languages, named \tool.
+It has a natural-language-like expression that bridges the semantic gap and formally defined syntax that maintains the graph structure.
+Therefore, a neural semantic parser can more precisely convert user queries into \tool, which can be later losslessly compiled into various downstream graph query languages.
+Extensive experiments on several benchmarks including \textsc{Kqa Pro}, \textsc{Overnight}, \textsc{GrailQA} and \textsc{MetaQA}-Cypher under standard i.i.d., out-of-distribution and low-resource settings validate \tool's superiority over the previous state-of-the-arts with a maximum 11\% accuracy improvement.